 - Durban University Horticulture Department – work with students

-- Green Innovation – focus on Global Strategy for Plant Conservation (GSPC)
+- Green Innovation – Global Strategy for Plant Conservation (GSPC)

-On the way home I discovered Château Gâteaux, a South African pâtisserie with great espresso and tempting sweets.
-The fudge-picasso white chocolate mousse is ;)!
+On the way home I discovered Château Gâteaux, a South African pâtisserie with great espresso and outrageously tempting sweets.
+The fudge-picasso white chocolate mousse is ;o)!